Boy in viral hug photo missing after family SUV plunges off cliff

 Breaking News Emails

-Devonte Hart first grabbed the nation's attention in the "hug felt 'round the world."
+Devonte Hart first grabbed attention in the "hug felt 'round the world."

 It became an emblematic moment during national rallies that rocked the country after a grand jury chose not to indict a white police officer in the killing of Michael Brown, a black teenager in Ferguson, Missouri.